In December 2015, Canada made a commitment to reduce our CO2 emissions (all emissions within our borders) 30% below the

 If we approach the problem in terms of how we can most effectively reduce the total amount of carbon accumulating in the atmosphere, our task (from the perspective of our own country’s contribution to a global solution) is to decide where in the Canadian economy we can most efficiently – and with the least disruption to people’s livelihoods – achieve substantial emissions cuts, which will have to be incremental and not too sudden, but sustained over a long period of years.

 Transportation emissions make up 23% of the national total.
-Over the past ten years, the annual level of transportation emissions – all of our passenger cars and freight trucks, all rail transport, domestic aviation, and marine shipping – has been stable.
-Canada’s Second Biennial Report on Climate Change and Third Biennial Report (December 29, 2017) tells us that by 2030 total transportation emissions are expected to decline by only about 3% below the 2005 level, a miniscule cut over twenty-five years.
+Over the past ten years, the annual level of transportation emissions – all of our passenger cars and freight trucks, all rail transport, domestic aviation, and marine shipping – has not declined at all.
+Canada’s Seventh National Communication on Climate Change and Third Biennial Report (December 29, 2017) tells us that by 2030 total transportation emissions are expected to decline by only about 8% below the 2005 level, a minuscule cut over twenty-five years.

 To begin, the focus of this site is the oil and gas sector, and specifically the implications of expanding oil sands production between now and 2030 – because, based on the Government of Canada’s own data, the oil sands will be by far the largest source of emissions growth over the next fourteen years.